grantila/already/README.md

 As an alternative to `Promise.all( )` which awaits all promises in an array, `props( )` awaits all properties in an object.

-The properties are enumerated and awaited as `Promise.all( )`, so if any of the promises is rejected, the same flow will happen as when calling `Promise.all( )` (i.e. the returned promise will contain the error/errors).
+The properties are enumerated and awaited as `Promise.all( )`, so if any of the promises are rejected, the same flow will happen as when calling `Promise.all( )` (i.e. the returned promise will contain the error/errors).

 ```ts
 import { props } from 'already'